 Paper invoices now invalid as mandatory e-invoicing rolled out B2B and B2C Egyptian tax payers will no longer be able to rely on paper VAT invoices for the purposed of VAT deductions.
 This follows the phased introduction of mandated e-invoices.
-Sign-up for our regular free
+B2B mandatory invoicing should be

 Trial of B2C electronic receipts extended to 2nd phase October 2022 Egypt is launching the second wave of pilot of electronic invoicing / receipts on 1 October 2022.
 The first wave started on 15 April.
 This follows the roll out of B2B e-invoicing since last year.